 When possible, place your router on the top floor of your home and in a central location.

 Dual band routers support two different frequencies: the popular 2.4 GHz and the less popular 5 GHz.
-Moving devices to a less popular frequency can help combat interference from neighboring networks.
+Choosing the right frequency for your devices is key to smooth streaming.

 Microwaves, baby monitors and cordless phones can also cause signal interference, so avoid placing your router or other WiFi-enabled devices near these types of technology.

-Tablo 2-Tuner and 4-Tuner OTA DVRs require a compatible USB Hard Drive to be connected for both for watching live TV and recording.
+Tablo 2-Tuner and 4-Tuner OTA DVRs require a compatible USB Hard Drive to be connected for both for watching live TV and recording, as do Tablo DUAL LITE DVRs when not using the Tablo Cloud DVR service (beta).

 Hard Drives up to 8TB are supported, which equates to approximately 2000 hours of TV at full quality